The Relational Origins of Rules in Online Communities

 \subsection{Fediverse servers}

-The Fediverse is an open, decentralized network of servers (also called ``instances'') that run the ActivityPub protocol.
+The Fediverse is an open, decentralized network of servers (also called ``instances'') that run software compliant with the ActivityPub protocol.
 Users join the Fediverse by registering an account on a server of their choice.
 The server enables its members to share and receive content from other servers, allowing users to interact with fellow server members and the broader network through comments, reposts (``boosts''), likes, and more.
 We focused on platforms using the Mastodon and Pleroma software, which both offer a microblogging experience similar to systems like Twitter.
 Servers we observed were generally organized around a shared interest or identity, but members were often not required to post content related to that theme.

-Envisioning decentralized social media ecosystems without centralized owners, Fediverse servers using Mastodon and Pleroma are governed exclusively by the servers' creators, who are referred to as ``admins.''
-Admins control membership through open, closed, or application-based user registration, moderate content through admin panels and back-end access to data, and can block other servers to prevent interactions between their server and another (known as ``defederation'').
+Envisioning decentralized social media ecosystems without centralized owners, Fediverse servers using Mastodon and Pleroma are governed exclusively by the servers' founders, who are referred to as ``admins.''
+Admins control membership through open, closed, or application-based user registration; moderate content through admin panels and back-end access to data; and can block other servers to prevent interactions between their server and another (known as ``defederation'').
 Rules on Fediverse servers are usually about speech, especially civility and legality.
-Although scholarly attention to Fediverse is relatively nascent, researchers have examined migrations to decentralized platforms \citep{dunbar-hester_showingyour_2024, cava_driverssocial_2023, he_flockingmastodon_2023, andradenunes_usersentiments_2023, jeong_exploringplatform_2024}, how platforms conceptualize decentralization \citep{zulli_rethinkingsocial_2020,gehl_digitalcovenant_2023,raman_challengesdecentralised_2019}, community governance challenges \citep{anaobi_willadmins_2023, lacava_polarizationdecentralized_2024, bono_explorationdecentralized_2024, hwang_trustfriction_2025,zhang_troubleparadise_2024}, coordination against hate speech \citep{caelin_decentralizednetworks_2022}, rules on Mastodon platforms \citep{nicholson_mastodonrules_2023}, and the effects of defederation on activity \citep{colglazier_effectsgroup_2024}.
+Although scholarly attention to the Fediverse has been limited, researchers have examined migrations to decentralized platforms \citep{dunbar-hester_showingyour_2024, cava_driverssocial_2023, he_flockingmastodon_2023, andradenunes_usersentiments_2023, jeong_exploringplatform_2024}, how platforms conceptualize decentralization \citep{zulli_rethinkingsocial_2020,gehl_digitalcovenant_2023,raman_challengesdecentralised_2019}, community governance challenges \citep{anaobi_willadmins_2023, lacava_polarizationdecentralized_2024, bono_explorationdecentralized_2024, hwang_trustfriction_2025,zhang_troubleparadise_2024}, coordination against hate speech \citep{caelin_decentralizednetworks_2022}, rules on Mastodon platforms \citep{nicholson_mastodonrules_2023}, and the effects of defederation on activity \citep{colglazier_effectsgroup_2024}.